Calculate the Area of a Circle

 The image is an illustration.

-The conventional formula for the surface area of a sphere was allegedly developed from the " volume = 4/3×π×radius³ " formula.
+The conventional formula for the surface area of a sphere was allegedly developed from the conventional volume formula.

 Contact

-One dimension of the volume of sphere formula can be modified to calculate the volume of a spherical cap as a distorted hemisphere.
+One dimension of the volume of sphere formula can be adjusted to approximate the volume of a spherical cap as a distorted hemisphere.

 The base of the two shapes is a quadrant circle.